theYiome/minimal-node-ftp-server/README.md

     It will support text login and anonymous sessions. ✓

     Anonymous sessions will only be able to access the "public" directories (and their contents) for each user.
-No other files will be visible.
+No other files will be visible. ✓

     The logged in user will have access to and see all his files and directories and the "public" directories of all other users. ✓

-    The logged in user will not have access to other users' files.
+    The logged in user will not be able to modify other users' files. ✓

     It will enable:

-    uploading files to the server,
+        uploading files to the server, ✓

         downloading files from the server, ✓

-        deleting files from the server,
+        deleting files from the server, ✓

-        creating and deleting directories on the server,
+        creating and deleting directories on the server, ✓

         printing the contents of any directory that the user has access to. ✓